 If you suspect fraud, call the FEMA Disaster Fraud Hotline toll free at 1-866-720-5721.
 Also report it to the FTC.
 Your reports help the FTC and other law enforcement agencies bring scam artists to justice and put an end to unfair and misleading business practices.”

-Though the storm has passed, the unfortunate reality is that Hurricane Harvey survivors must now be hyper vigilant against the deluge of robocalls flooding their phone lines.
+Though the storm has passed, the unfortunate reality is that Hurricane Harvey survivors must now be vigilant against the robocalls flooding their phone lines.
 In a time of need and desperation for people in our country, phone scammers have hit a new low as they double down their attempts to rob unsuspecting victims.
 Not even in our darkest hour will scammers show compassion, rather they aim to inflict additional devastation – all for their own personal benefit.

 Phone Scammers are Known To Take Advantage of Natural Disasters

 During a time of natural disaster, it is common for phone scammers’ and con-artists’ efforts to increase tenfold.
-These scams can range from robocalls posing as insurance agencies, to fraudulent charity donations, all the way to people impersonating government aid officials.
+These scams can range from robocalls posing as insurance agencies to fraudulent charity donations, all the way to people impersonating government aid officials.

 “One thing we’ve learned is that scams often follow the news – especially when there’s a natural disaster, like Hurricane Harvey, in the headlines.” states the FTC.